Getting New Words

 When new words are introduced

-The Membean Adaptive Reinforcement Engine (MARE) determines when new words are introduced and when words are reinforced.
+Membean's Adaptive Reinforcement Engine determines when new words are introduced and when words are reinforced.
 Most of the time, your training will begin with a period of review in which you will answer questions about words already in your word bank.
 This reinforcement is essential because it combats the forgetfulness curve.
-Once you have made it through the words that need to be reinforced, the MARE will give you a new word.
+Once you have made it through the words that need to be reinforced, the engine will give you a new word.

-Several factors influence the pace at which new words are seen because the MARE adapts to your learning needs.
+Several factors influence the pace at which new words are seen because the engine adapts to your learning needs.
 If you know the words in your word bank well and have recently reinforced them, then you'll see more new words.
 If you're struggling to remember your words, or if you have taken a long break from Membean, then you'll spend more time reviewing.

 Membean also has a setting called Strong Memory Mode that slows down the pace of new words.
 If you are a student, your teacher has control of this setting.
 Personal account users can control this setting in their training preferences.
 Strong Memory Mode focuses the trainer on reinforcement, meaning you need to review your words more often before new words are introduced.

 In general, regular training is key to making progress in Membean.
 Focus on completing your class training goal every week.
 If you're using a personal Membean account, we recommend training three days per week for 15 - 20 minutes each day.